 The White House, along with 23 states and the District of Columbia, declares April as Second Chance Month for a second consecutive year.
 Prison Fellowship partners with more than 300 other organizations—like the NAACP, the Heritage Foundation, ACLU, and Koch Industries—who are leading the charge to unlock the potential of formerly incarcerated people.

-March 28—Prison Fellowship kicks off the third annual Second Chance Month, alongside a coalition of over 320 Second Chance Month partners, at the historic Watergate Hotel—a fitting reminder of the second chance story of our founder, the late Chuck Colson.
+March 28—Prison Fellowship kicks off the third annual Second Chance Month, alongside a coalition of more than 320 Second Chance Month partners, at the historic Watergate Hotel—a fitting reminder of the second chance story of our founder, the late Chuck Colson.

 March 29—For the second consecutive year, the White House issues a proclamation recognizing April as Second Chance Month.